What is the Annual Percentage Yield?

 The annual percentage yield (APY) is a normalized interest rate based on the compounding period of one year.
 The APY provides a standardized representation of the underlying interest rates of financial products.

 The primary advantage of the annual percentage yield is the consideration of the compounding effect.
-Recall that compounding is essentially a process in which an asset or liability makes earnings and interests on both principal and capital gains or interest.
-In other words, it provides the true interest rate that a lender or an investor will earn.
+Recall that compounding is essentially a process in which an asset or liability earns interest on both principal and capital gains or accrued interest.
+In other words, the APY reflects the true interest rate that a lender or an investor will earn.

 Using the annual percentage yield, one can compare various financial products whose interest rates come with different compounding periods.
 However, the APY does not consider potential account fees that can affect the net gain.